 Into the future

-Along with the highlights mentioned here, we have introduced many other new accessibility features in 20H1.
+Along with the highlights mentioned here, we’ve introduced many other new accessibility features in 20H1.
 As usual, we look forward to your feedback on these features in the Feedback Hub.
-With the help of Insiders like you, we’ll continue to work on more innovations that provide all Windows fans with an easier-to-see, easier-to-use Windows experience!
+With the help of Insiders like you, we’ll continue to work on more innovations that provide all Windows fans with an easier-to-see and easier-to-use Windows experience!